XinLab-SEU/chainxim-documentation/docs/developer-guide.en.md

 Upload Adversary's block to the network.

 #### >>> 4. adopt()
 adopt is used to update the results of the reference chain (honest_chain) to the attack chain (adver_chain).
-The attack chain can be seen as a chain jointly supported by the attack group, rather than the individual chains of each malicious miner, so each malicious miner's local chain needs to be updated.
+The attack chain can be seen as a chain jointly maintained by the attack group, rather than the individual chains of each malicious miner, so each malicious miner's local chain needs to be updated.

 #### >>> 5. clear()
 Clear the input and communication content of all miners in the attacker.
 The purpose of designing clear is to eliminate the impact of the current round's input on the next round, so clear should be placed after a series of behaviors.

 #### >>> 6. wait()
 wait allows the attack module to wait until the next round to continue running.
-Therefore, no specific behavior is designed for the wait part, and no actual action will be taken when the attack instance reaches these operations.
+Therefore, no specific behavior is designed for the wait part, and no actual action will be taken when the attack instance executes these operations.

 ### attack_type.py & honest_mining.py, selfish_mining.py, double_spending
 #### >>> Member Variables in attack_type.py